Virginia Trusts Lawyer

 Virginia is one of the 25 states in the United States that has adopted the Uniform Trust Code.
 The Uniform Trust Code, found in Virginia Code Title 55, is a model code created to help standardize laws applicable to trusts across the United States.

 When a trust is created, you must transfer property or assets into it that the trust will take ownership of.
 Depending upon the type of trust established, those assets could be protected from creditors and could be exempt from being counted as property when determining if you qualify for nursing home coverage through Medicaid.
-Not all trusts provide the same level of asset protection, so be sure to talk with a Virginia trusts lawyer about your goals.
+Not all trusts provide the same level of asset protection, so be sure to talk with a NoVa trusts lawyer about your goals.

 Getting Help from a Virginia Trusts Lawyer